-12 The 2003 revenue of A.A.
+&lt;sup>11 The 2003 revenue of A.A.
 World Services and the Grapevine was approximately 18.3 million dollars.
+There are now eleven standing Committees.

 CONCEPT VII

 The Conference recognizes that the Charter and the Bylaws of the General Service Board are legal instruments: that the Trustees are thereby fully empowered to manage and conduct all of the world service affairs of Alcoholics Anonymous.
 It is further understood that the Conference Charter itself is not a legal document: that it relies instead upon the force of tradition and the power of the A.A. purse for its final effectiveness.